J. H. C. Morris

-Early life
+Early life and education

 John Morris was born in Wimbledon on 18 February 1910, to Humphrey William Morris and Jessie Muriel, daughter of Henry Vercoe, of Pendarves, Camborne, Cornwall.
 Humphrey Morris had become a successful London solicitor, following his father, Howard Carlile Morris, who was a partner in a firm he had co-founded.
 Howard Morris's mother, Sarah Anne Carlile, was of a Scottish family; cousins were the politician and businessman Sir Hildred Carlile, 1st Baronet, and his brother Wilson Carlile, founder of the Church Army.

 Like his father, Morris was educated at Charterhouse School where he was elected to a Holford Scholarship to read history at Christ Church, Oxford, although after two terms he switched to study law.
 He graduated with first class honours degrees in the Final Honour School and subsequently on the BCL.
 He was elected to an Eldon Law Scholarship, but was unsuccessful in his quest for the Vinerian Scholarship.

 In 1934 he was called to the Bar by Gray's Inn, but he did not enjoy legal practice.
 In 1936 he left to return to Oxford at a tutor in law at Magdalen College, Oxford where (with the exception of one year as a visiting fellow at Harvard) he would spend the remainder of his professional life.
 During his brief career at the Bar, he did appear on one occasion before the House of Lords in Government of India v Taylor [1955] AC 491.

 In 1939 he married (Mercy) Jane, daughter of civil servant Stanley Asher Kinch.
 They never had children.